MicrosoftDocs/architecture-center/docs/guide/multitenant/service/container-apps.md

 This approach provides the strongest level of data and performance isolation, and it removes the need for your applications to be multitenancy-aware.

-However, there are low [limits on how many environments you can deploy within a subscription per region](/azure/container-apps/quotas).
+However, there are low [limits on how many environments you can deploy within a subscription per region](/azure/container-apps/quotas) but these [quotas can be increased by request via an Azure support ticket](https://azure.microsoft.com/en-us/support/create-ticket/).
 Ensure that you understand the number of tenants that you'll grow to before you implement this isolation model.
-The approach might only work for small numbers of tenants.
-Furthermore, this approach comes with a higher total cost of ownership, and higher levels of deployment and operational complexity, due to the extra resources you need to deploy and manage.
+Keep in mind, this approach comes with a higher total cost of ownership, and higher levels of deployment and operational complexity, due to the extra resources you need to deploy and manage.

 ### Container app per tenant

-Another approach that you might consider is to isolate your tenants by deploying tenant-specific container apps within a shared environment.
+Another approach that you might consider is to isolate your tenants by deploying tenant-specific container app solutions within a shared environment.

 This isolation model provides you with logical isolation between each tenant and gives you the following advantages: